31 Jan 30 Useful Things to Know Before You Travel to the Faroe Islands

 8- You Now Need to Pay to go to Mykines

 Speaking of puffins on Mykines, you must now pay a fee to go to the island to see the puffins.
 Congratulations human beings for being unable to respect the animals and their habitat.
 I saw a video of a traveler on Mykines one time running after them while she video’ed the entire thing for her Instagram Stories.
 I wanted to vomit when I watched it.
 Anyway, the fee isn’t substantial, but things are always subject to change in the future.
 I am happy to see the Faroe Islands doing their best to protect the birds on this island.
+You can find plenty of tours in the Faroe Islands if you research well.

 To read more about the new guidelines for Mykines, click here.